Chapter 1 : Glass Memories

 He took the facing chair, carefully arranging his sea foam robes around his feet as she wiped away her tears with the back of one hand.

-“As do all of us, Minerva.
+“As do we all.
 No one need ever be alone with their secret, should they choose the right person with whom to share it.”
 He paused to take a breath, his eyes never leaving hers.
 “You have trusted me, and I will do the same.”

 The blue eyes watched her with apprehension in their depths, his body still but for the twitching of a long finger against the arm of his chair.
 Blinking again, she focused her gaze on the tension in his jaw, visible even beneath the greying beard, and the single, nervous finger.